Robust and Efficient Penetration-Free Elastodynamics without Barriers

 \subsection{Unit Tests}

-\paragraph{Convergence to analytic solution} We first demonstrate the first-order accuracy of our algorithm on two one-dimensional contact problems with known analytic solutions.
+\paragraph{Convergence under time-step refinement} We first demonstrate the first-order time integration accuracy of our algorithm on two one-dimensional contact problems with known analytic solutions.
 Following \citet{doyen2011time, li2023convergent}, we test the collision between a linearly elastic bar and a rigid ground under two scenarios: (1) with an initial velocity but no gravity, and (2) with gravity but no initial velocity.
 We first calculate the exact solution for a fixed spatial discretization, and then progressively refine the time step sizes.
 As shown in \autoref{fig:convergence_a} and \ref{fig:convergence_b}, as the temporal discretization is refined, the simulated trajectories eventually converge to the analytic solutions. \autoref{fig:convergence_c} further shows the convergence of contact force between the objects in problem 1.